Ship emissions

 MARPOL designated emission control areas (ECAs)

-Furthermore, in October 2024, the IMO MEPC 82 adopted amendments to MARPOL Annex VI introducing the Canadian Arctic and the Norwegian Sea ECAs.
-These amendments will enter into force on 1 March 2026, and the 0.10% sulphur limit will take practical effect from 1 March 2027.
-Please refer to IMO Resolution MEPC.392(82) for details.
+In October 2024, IMO MEPC 82 adopted amendments to MARPOL Annex VI designating the Norwegian Sea and the Canadian Arctic waters as ECAs.
+These amendments will enter into force on 1 March 2026, but the 0.10% sulphur limit will take effect after a 12-month grace period as per Regulation 14.7 of MARPOL Annex VI, i.e., from 1 March 2027.
+The details are provided in IMO Resolution MEPC.392(82).

 European Union (EU)

 While guidance on the permissible time for crew to complete a fuel changeover operation may vary depending on port and ship type, most port authorities allow one hour to complete the operation.
 Ships are expected to have compliant fuel onboard upon arrival at the berth and additional delays in the changeover operation caused by time spent procuring and taking delivery of compliant fuel after berthing may not be accepted.
-Ships that, according to published timetables, are due to be at berth for less than two hours are explicitly exempted from the requirement, and so are ships that switch off all engines and use shore-side electricity while at berth in ports.
+Ships that, according to published timetables, are due to be at berth for less than two hours are explicitly exempted from the requirement, so are ships that switch off all engines and use shore-side electricity while at berth in ports.

 ‘Ships at berth’ means ships which are securely moored at berth or at an anchor in an EU port.
 With delimitations of each port being established locally, Masters should always confirm with ships’ local agent whether an outer anchorage is considered to fall within the port limits for the purposes of sulphur emission compliance.